 Do you love a good camping trip?
 So do I. From growing up in a small, northern community to living on the shores of Newfoundland and finding my way to the Canadian Rockies, I can solidly say I have camped across this great country.
 In all conditions.

 So what camping gear do you need to be successful?
 And what obstacles might be in your way?
+We came up with a camping checklist to get you started.
 Here's what we recommend:

 1. Bear Spray

 For expert advice on how to coexist with the wildlife who call these valleys home, read this article by Adam Mertens at WildSmart.
 Bear spray is an essential item to carry on all your mountain adventures, and even in town.
 Make sure you know how to use it!
 Here’s a video demonstration to show you the basics.

 Even if you’re camping in a front country campground, bear spray is an essential item to keep in your campsite.
 I’ve camped in many front country campgrounds with bear warnings.
 Always keep bear spray accessible – your backpack is not the place for this important wildlife deterrent!